Manhattan claws back people as urban counties stem outflow

 The reversal in population losses was particularly notable in King County, Washington, home to Seattle; as well as in large Sunbelt counties such as Dallas County, Texas; and two South Florida counties, Miami-Dade and Broward.
 The locations all had something in common: international immigration led the gains.

-The counties with the biggest influx of international immigration last year were Miami-Dade County, Florida; Harris County; and Los Angeles County.
+The counties with the biggest influx of international immigration last year were Miami-Dade County, Florida; Harris County, Texas; and Los Angeles County.

 Harris County, Los Angeles County and Dallas County had the biggest natural increases.
 Three Florida counties — Pinellas, Sarasota and Volusia — led the U.S. in natural decreases attributed to deaths outpacing births.
 Florida’s median age of 42.7 is one of the highest in the nation.